mahmouddaif/yolov9-fastapi-app/README.md

 ### Test Script (`test_api.py`)

 A test script is provided to verify the API functionality.
-The script reads the image path and API URL from the `config.yaml` file.
+The script reads the image path and API URL from the `config.yaml` file and can visualize detection results based on the `visualize` configuration option.

 **Instructions:**

 1. Ensure your FastAPI application is running.
+2. Set `visualize` in `config.yaml`:

+   - To enable visualization:

+     ```yaml
+     visualize: true
+     ```

+   - To disable visualization:

+     ```yaml
+     visualize: false
+     ```

-2. Run the test script:
+3. Run the test script:

    ```bash
    python test_api.py
    ```

+**Visualization Output:**

+- When `visualize` is set to `true`, the script will:

+  - Display the image with detection results in a window.
+  - Save the visualized image to `output/result.jpg`.

+- When `visualize` is set to `false`, the script will only print the API response without displaying or saving images.

 **Note:** Make sure the `test_image_path` and `api_url` in `config.yaml` are correctly set.

+### Visualization of Detection Results

+- **Enabling Visualization:**
+  - Open `config.yaml` and set `visualize: true`.
+  - Run `python test_api.py`.
+  - The script will display and save the image with detection results.
+- **Disabling Visualization:**
+  - Set `visualize: false` in `config.yaml`.
+  - Run `python test_api.py`.
+  - The script will only output the API response.

 ### Unit Test Script (`test_api_unittest.py`)